shmoocon/proceedings-2016/schedule.md

 1. Opening Remarks, Rumblings, Ruminations, and Rants
 2. Breaking Bulbs Briskly by Bogus Broadcasts
+  - Joseph Hall
-  - Joseph Hall and Ben Ramsey
+  - Ben Ramsey
 3. Crypto and Quantum and Post Quantum
   - Jean-Philippe Aumasson
 4. \#thingswikfound \#omarax: What is it, and why you may care?